emariot/smartlifebrasil/blog/guia-lampadas-inteligentes.md

 ### 1.2 Remova a lâmpada antiga

 1. Espere 2-3 minutos (a lâmpada antiga pode estar quente)
-2. Gire no sentido anti-horário
+2. Gire no sentido **anti-horário**
-3. Puxe suavemente
+3. Puxe suavemente até a lâmpada se desprender completamente do bocal.

 ### 1.3 Instale a lâmpada inteligente

 1. Posicione a nova lâmpada no bocal
-2. Gire no sentido horário até travar
+2. Gire no sentido **horário** até travar
 3. Não force!
-Deve entrar suave
+A lâmpada deve rosquear levemente

 ### 1.4 Ligue a energia